Rolling Stones Logo

 How did the Rolling Stones get their logo?

-Mick Jagger wanted the band’s logo to reflect the goddess Kali.
+Mick Jagger wanted the group’s logo to reflect the goddess Kali.
 He saw her in a newspaper clipping.
-To implement his ideas, the musician decided to turn to John Pasche, who was studying at the Royal College of Art.
+To realize his ideas, the musician turned to John Pasche, who was studying at the Royal College of Art.
 Craig Braun did the final redesign.

-Red lips and protruding tongue are the main attributes that characterize the goddess Kali.
-And since 1971, it has also been the Rolling Stones logo.
+Red lips and a protruding tongue are the main attributes characterizing the goddess Kali.
+Since 1971, it has also served as the Rolling Stones’ logo.

-The Rolling Stones’ logo is known by its original name Hot Lips.
+The Rolling Stones logo is known as Hot Lips.